awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 When using Amazon ECS Task Networking, the `awsvpc` network mode doesn't provide elastic network interfaces with public IP addresses for tasks that use the Amazon EC2 launch type\.
 To access the internet, tasks that use the Amazon EC2 launch type must be launched in a private subnet that's configured to use a NAT gateway\.

-You must configure a NAT gateway in order to enable the cluster to run multi\-node parallel jobs\.
+You must configure a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in order to enable the cluster to run multi\-node parallel jobs\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/parallelcluster/latest/ug/images/two-subnets-batch.png)

 All the previous configuration and considerations are valid for AWS Batch, too\.
-See an example of AWS Batch networking configuration\. *Note that all values are only provided as examples\.*
+The following is an example of a AWS Batch networking configuration\.

 ```
-...
+# Note that all values are only provided as examples
 HeadNode:
   ...
   Networking: